 Contributors to the alt.SPACE Free Bar Program: Red76, Joe Collins / Storyhunters, Klaas van Gorkum, The Bureau for Research into Post-Autonomy, Inga Zimprich / Think Tank, UNWETTER, Pirate Cinema and Città dell’arte.

-The alt.SPACE Festival 2006: A Long Weekend in London
+The alt.SPACE Festival 2006: An alt.SPACE Long Weekend

 Hosten by South London Gallery, E:vent Network, and various public spaces, London (2006)